aws-samples/amazon-sagemaker-local-mode/README.md

 - **TensorFlow resources:**

-  - [**TensorFlow Script Mode Training and Serving**](tensorflow_script_mode_local_training_and_serving):  This example shows a complete workflow for TensorFlow, showing how to train locally, on the SageMaker Notebook, to verify the training completes successfully.
-Then you train using SageMaker script mode, using on demand training instances.
-You continue training using SageMaker Managed Spot Training, simulating a spot interruption, and see how model training resumes from the latest epoch, based on the checkpoints saved in S3.
-Finally, you deploy the model and produce a confusion matrix.
+  - [**TensorFlow Script Mode Training and Serving**](tensorflow_script_mode_local_training_and_serving):  This example shows how to train and serve your model with TensorFlow and SageMaker script mode, on your local machine using SageMaker local mode.

 - **PyTorch resources:**

-  - [**PyTorch Script Mode Training and Serving**](pytorch_script_mode_local_training_and_serving):  This example shows a complete workflow for PyTorch, showing how to train locally, on the SageMaker Notebook, to verify the training completes successfully.
-Then you train using SageMaker script mode, using on demand training instances.
-You continue training using SageMaker Managed Spot Training, simulating a spot interruption, and see how model training resumes from the latest epoch, based on the checkpoints saved in S3.
-Finally, you deploy the model and produce a confusion matrix.
+  - [**PyTorch Script Mode Training and Serving**](pytorch_script_mode_local_training_and_serving):  This example shows how to train and serve your model with PyTorch and SageMaker script mode, on your local machine using SageMaker local mode.

 - **Bring Your Own Container resources:**